 Fertilizer is something that quite a few spider plant owners use from time to time.

 You might even choose to give your plant fertilizer multiple times per year to encourage growth.
-It’s just not going to be good when you use too much fertilizer because it can harm the plant.
+It’s just not going to be good when you use too much because it can harm the plant.

 Whenever you make use of fertilizer, you need to try to only use the amount that is recommended for your spider plant.
-Also, you want to make sure that your spider plant drains properly so that nothing gets left behind and harms your plant.
+Also, you want to make sure that your plant drains properly so that nothing gets left behind and harms your plant.

 Be more vigilant when using fertilizer to avoid any complications.